 mental illness has been part of my life for a long time. but until recently i didn’t want anyone else to know. when i was thirteen i lost my dad to suicide in our own home and i was the first to find him. at 21 i was diagnosed with major depression and generalized anxiety disorder. i would say that shame and silence characterized the way i dealt with my dad’s death and my own mental health challenges for many years.

 i started this blog after living through an episode of major depression, anxiety and ptsd in 2014. getting sick and falling apart brought the shame i had been hiding for so long up to the surface and out into the open. i became aware of how mental health stigma had impacted me since childhood. as i began to process my experience as a survivor of suicide and childhood trauma, i started to write. and write. and write. this blog has helped me write my way out of being silent about my own mental illness. recovery is a journey that i am still traveling. this blog is one of the many coping tools that help me take care of myself and process my experiences with mental illness and suicide loss.

-i am deeply grateful that my story has resonated with so many others. bluelightblue was named one of the 2016 best blogs on depression by healthline. i was awarded the maryland foundation for psychiatry’s 2016 anti-stigma advocacy award for my article in the washington post, my dad killed himself when i was thirteen. he hid his depression – i won’t hide mine. and most recently i was named by the washington post as one of the 11 most inspirational people they met in 2016.
+i am deeply grateful that my story has resonated with so many others. bluelightblue was named one of the 2017 and 2016 best blogs on depression by healthline. i was awarded the maryland foundation for psychiatry’s 2016 anti-stigma advocacy award for my article in the washington post, my dad killed himself when i was thirteen. he hid his depression – i won’t hide mine. and most recently i was named by the washington post as one of the 11 most inspirational people they met in 2016.

 i am a native of northern virginia and live in falls church with my husband, will, and my dog, winston.